gagolews/quitefastmst/README.md

     using single-, sesqui-, and dual-tree Borůvka algorithms – quite fast in spaces of low intrinsic dimensionality,

-* support for mutual reachability distances based on the Euclidean metric (like in the HDBSCAN\* algorithm; see Campello, Moulavi, Sander, 2013),
+* Minimum spanning trees with respect to mutual reachability distances based on the Euclidean metric (used in the definition of the HDBSCAN\* algorithm;
+    see Campello, Moulavi, Sander, 2013),

 * Euclidean nearest neighbours with nicely-optimised K-d trees,